metrorailings/OwlBlog/content/posts/week-2-insights.md

 Rivers is showing his age.
 He needs a passing game oriented around short passes, screens, and quick outs, peppered with occasional deep throws to T.Y.
 Hilton.

 The interior of the Minnesota offensive line has serious issues picking up pass rushers running twists.
+It might be a persistent vulnerability the league's smarter defensive coaches will surely exploit.

+Seeing Xavier Rhodes in action for the Colts makes me wonder if Indianapolis has a beat on the Kubiak system thanks to the years Rhodes spent practicing against Minnesota's offense.